-USB Network Gate (UNG) allows you to connect usb devices to a remote desktop.
+USB Network Gate (UNG) connects USB devices to a remote desktop.
 To take advantage of the app’s powerful functionality, you should install the utility on both computers: the one that has the device attached (UNG Server) and the one that will connect to it remotely (UNG Client).

 So, once you create a connection to a shared peripheral, the device shows up in the Device Manager of the RDP Server and all applications installed on that machine recognize the peripheral as though it were attached locally.